nucypher/nucypher/docs/source/architecture/period_duration.rst

 A `proposal to increase the protocol period duration <https://dao.nucypher.com/t/1-improve-staker-p-l-by-increasing-period-duration/110>`_, outlining the pros and cons, was put forth to the :doc:`NuCypher DAO </architecture/dao>`, and a 7-day period duration received the majority of votes.
-On ``[some date]`` the NuCypher DAO approved the period migration, and subsequently, the period duration for the NuCypher protocol.
+On Wednesday, April 14th, 2021, the NuCypher DAO approved the period migration, and subsequently, the period duration for the NuCypher protocol.

 Modifying the period duration to 7 days involved changes to the ``StakingEscrow`` and ``PolicyManager`` smart